Does Excessive Washing Increase Body Odor?

 by Koko Hayashi

-Yes, it does.
-You might think the more washing the better, but excessive washing can cause more body odor!
+Yes, it can.
+You might think the more washing the better, right?
+However, excessive washing can actually cause more body odor!

-Here is why: There is staphylococcus epidermis, one of good bacterias, on your skin surface.
-This guy prevents growth of bad bacteria and protects your skin immunity.
-But by taking shower or bath tub, 70% of the bacteria is rinsed off.
-Moreover, excessive washing with soap rinses off as much as 95% of the good one.
-In this environment, bad bacteria, including staphylococcus aureus or fungus, increases to cause unpleasant body odor.
-(The good one comes back to normal amount in a few hours, if you are healthy.)
+Here is why: There is Staphylococcus epidermis, one of good bacteria's, located on your skin's surface.
+These guys prevent growth of bad bacteria and protect your skin's immunity.
+But by taking a shower or bath, 70% of our bad-bacteria fighting good guys can be rinsed off.
+Moreover, excessive washing with soap can rinse off as much as 95% of S. epidermis.
+In this environment, bad bacteria, including Staphylococcus aureus or fungus, increases to cause unpleasant body odor.
+(S. epidermis does come back over the next few hours, if you are healthy.)

-It is important to rinse off dirt, sweat, oxidized natural oils by taking shower, but just don’t wash with soap too much!
-It’s not the best to be squeaky clean.
+It is important to rinse off dirt, sweat, and oxidized natural oils by taking showers or baths, but using too much soap can be a bad thing.
+It’s not always the best to be squeaky clean.

-5 areas you should wash with soap are:
+5 areas you should be washing with soap include: